 Our investigation into the apartment complex revealed the depth of negligence and lax oversight that was the result of it being run by what can only be categorized as a slumlord.

 With all the evidence we’d uncovered proving the complex’s owner and property management company had no interest in keeping people safe on their property, we were ready to take the case to trial in the middle of October of 2015.
 We’d taken over 20 depositions, had gone to mediation the summer of 2015, and we were focused on getting the best result possible for Kingston.
-About 30 days before trial was set to begin, the defendants began to discuss possible settlement options with Byron.
+About 30 days before the trial was set to begin, the defendants began to discuss possible settlement options with Byron.

 Although Byron was ready to take the case to trial, the defendants weren’t.
 They offered to place $4,000,000 in a trust that would take care of Kingston for the rest of his life.
 Kingston’s mom agreed this would be satisfactory and they settled the case just before trial was set to begin.

 While nothing will ever reverse the damage wrought by the 26 minutes Kingston spent without oxygen, this trust will enable him to receive the world-class care he needs and deserves.
-This trust enables Kingston’s mom to begin to hope and dream for his future - by ensuring his financial future, the trust means she doesn’t have to worry that he’ll never make progress again.
+This trust enables Kingston’s mom to begin to hope and dream for his future.
+By ensuring his financial future, the trust means she doesn’t have to worry that he’ll never make progress again.
 The trust means those 26 minutes will no longer be a death sentence.